THINK LIKE A SCIENTIST: RenewaL

-A documentary infused with hope, Return of the River explores an unlikely victory for environmental justice and restoration.
-The film follows a group of committed tribal members and activists who attempt the impossible: to change the public opinion of a town and eventually the nation to bring two dams down.
-Ultimately the community comes to consensus, launching the largest dam removal in history.
-The film offers inspiration amid grim environmental news, showing how an idea moved from "crazy" to celebrated reality.
+Return of the River explores an unlikely victory for environmental justice and restoration, following a group of committed tribal members and activists who attempt the impossible: to change the public opinion of a town and eventually the nation to bring two dams down.

-This short film features two Northwest tribes working to protect the Salish Sea between the US and Canada, and their traditional fishing grounds, in the face of growing pressure from fossil fuel exports through Pacific Northwest waterways.
+This film features two Northwest tribes working to protect the Salish Sea between the US and Canada, and their traditional fishing grounds, in the face of growing pressure from fossil fuel exports through Pacific Northwest waterways.
 This film was made in conjunction with Friends of the San Juans and the Conservation Media Group.

 Still from a short film designed for a gallery setting, filmed in and among tidewater glaciers of Southeast Alaska.
-This video art piece is circulating as part of an international group exhibit, Water, Water Everywhere.
-The work has also screened at the Kumho Art Museum in Seoul, Korea.
+This video art piece continues to circulate as part of an international group exhibit, Water, Water Everywhere.
+The work has also screened at the Kumho Art Museum in Seoul, Korea. http://waterwatereverywhere-artshow.com